 Well, it’s a very good question.
 And I just want to reiterate that there is a relationship and it’s, it’s good to study that because you can develop a more meaningful life.
 You can look to see the craving for chocolate in this example. craving for mom or craving for intimacy, and you can consciously choose to create to do things in your life to seek that intimacy instead.
 So it’s a good thing to know about yourself.

-I enjoy doing coaching clients, I enjoy teaching workshops on that.
+I enjoy coaching clients, I enjoy teaching workshops on that.
 I just no longer teach that it’s necessary for a lot of people out there bill, who are sick of therapy, and it’s just not getting them anywhere.
-And they, they’re sick of going to the 12 step groups and being told that they are going to have to keep ending until they figure this all out.
+And, they’re sick of going to the 12-step groups and being told that they are going to have to keep ending until they figure this all out.
 And you don’t have to figure out you can really simplify it.
 So, but you know, I’m a psychologist, I’ll talk about fluid emotion all day long.

 Yeah.
 And then we’ll split on like what you said, I think that’s really important as well is that you know what, there’s probably an emotional aspect to a lot of people’s addictions or whatever they might be, but in this particular case, we’re talking about food.
 And if they can just put a halt on it, on the eating part of the process, and if there’s so much if they so choose to continue that soul searching for Find out why they got to that point where they needed to eat food.
 Later on, they can do that independently of the addiction which they no longer have because they’ve got it and that makes it so much more powerful place to learn from, I feel.

 Wait, we would go to a different part of the maze.
 We don’t crave things we know we’re never going to get it’s we’re not set up to beat our heads against the wall like that.
-The beating our heads against the wall is reinforced by finding the Cheese, so to speak cheese, right?
+The beating of our heads against the wall is reinforced by finding the Cheese, so to speak cheese, right?
 Yeah.
-And there are certain physiological conditions, which interfere with the neocortex is the ability to inhibit a craving.
+And there are certain physiological conditions, which interfere with the neocortex’s ability to inhibit a craving.

 No, go ahead.